helloapricity/QuanQuanGCP6_Challenge/Generative AI Explorer - Vertex AI/Generative AI with Vertex AI: Getting Started/README.md

 How to use the Generative AI:

-  -Creating different types of prompts and getting responses in a jupyter notebook -How to use the Vertex AI PaLM API & Python SDK:
+  -Creating different types of prompts and getting responses in a jupyter notebook

+How to use the Vertex AI PaLM API & Python SDK:

-Background on LLMs and the PaLM API
+  -Background on LLMs and the PaLM API
   -Text generation examples
   -Exploring various model parameters involved in text generation -Chat model examples